Light deflection and gravitational lensing effects in acoustic black-bounce spacetime

-In \cite{INTRO24}, the authors showed that the canonical ABH metric regularized by the Simpson-Visser method can be obtained as a solution of Einstein equations by considering a phantom scalar field together with nonlinear electrodynamics.
+In \cite{INTRO24}, the authors showed that the canonical ABH metric regularized by the Simpson-Visser method can be obtained as a solution of the Einstein equations by considering a phantom scalar field together with nonlinear electrodynamics.
 In this way, the gravitational analogs of ABH are constructed.